pkimber/old-docs-migrated-to-gitlab/source/php.rst

 ..
 .. .. warning:: A MySQL user name cannot be longer than 16 characters.

-To instructions on how to restore the database, see :doc:`fabric-database`.
+For instructions on how to restore the database, see :doc:`fabric-database`.

 To restore the files, copy a recent full backup to the server and restore just the custom bits e.g::